fhiso/sources-and-citations/citation-elements.md

 application support for it would be *optional*.

-*Citation element names* are compared using the "simple string comparison" algorithm given in §5.3.1 of [[RFC 3987](http://tools.ietf.org/html/rfc3987)].
-If a *citation element name* does not compare equal to an IRI known to the application, the application *must not* make any assumptions on the purpose of the *citation element* or the meaning of its value based on the IRI.
+*Citation element names* are compared using the "simple string comparison" algorithm given in §5.3.1 of
+&#x5B;[RFC 3987](http://tools.ietf.org/html/rfc3987)].
+If a *citation
+element name* does not compare equal to an IRI known to the application, the application *must not* make any assumptions on the purpose of the *citation element* or the meaning of its value based on the IRI.

 {.note} This comparison is a simple character-by-character comparison, with no normalisation carried out on the IRIs prior to comparison.
-This is how XML namespace names are compared in [[XML Names](https://www.w3.org/TR/xml-names11/)].
+This is how XML namespace names are compared in &#x5B;[XML Names](https://www.w3.org/TR/xml-names11/)].

-{.example ...}  For the purpose of comparing *citation element names*, the following IRIs are all distinct, even though an HTTP request to them would fetch the same resource.
+{.example ...}  The following IRIs are all distinct for the purpose of the "simple string comparison" algorithm given in §5.3.1 of &#x5B;[RFC 3987](http://tools.ietf.org/html/rfc3987)], , even though an HTTP request to them would fetch the same resource.

     http://éléments.example.com/nationalité
     HTTP://ÉLÉMENTS.EXAMPLE.COM/nationalit%C3%A9